NvChad/NvChad/README.md

      nvim
       ├──init.lua
       └──lua
-          └──foo
-              └──lua.lua
+          └──anything.lua
 ```

 - The init.lua is used instead of init.vim.

-- The lua folder contains modules ( config files ) , in the example above "foo" folder could be considered as a module and it contains a lua.lua.
+- The lua folder contains modules ( config files ) , in the example above anything.lua file in lua folder could be considered as a module.
-- The lua.lua file is supposed to have any nvim config written in lua , its like splitting the overall config into small bits and make it more organized.
+- The anything.lua file is supposed to have any neovim config written in lua , its like splitting the overall config into small bits and make it more organized , like one module for highlights and colors , another one for statusline and so on!.
-- To load or source that "foo" module (like making it load with init.lua ) , you need to load it in init.lua like this : require('foo.lua').
+- To load or source that "anything" module (like making it load with init.lua ) ,add this is in init.lua : require "anything".

 # Features